A guide to Alaska natural gas projects

 $32 billion to $41 billion (2009 dollars).

-Thea gas treatment plant at the Prudhoe Bay field to remove propane, butane and other gas liquids as well as water, carbon dioxide and other impurities from the gas, then compress the raw gas before it enters the pipeline.
+Thea gas treatment plant at the Prudhoe Bay field to remove propane, butane and other gas liquids as well as water, carbon dioxide and other impurities from the gas, then compress the gas before it enters the pipeline.
 The cost also includes a separate 35-mile spur line between the main pipeline and Fairbanks.

 Gas for Alaskans